openstack/glance/doc/source/client.rst

 Both the ``get_images()`` and ``get_images_detailed()`` methods take query parameters that serve to filter the returned list of images.

-When calling, simple pass an optional dictionary to the method containing the filters by which you wish to limit results, with the filter keys being one or more of the below:
+When calling, simply pass an optional dictionary to the method containing the filters by which you wish to limit results, with the filter keys being one or more of the below: